 - i.
-Companies Act, 2013 regulates the formation, functioning and winding up of companies.

-- ii.
-Foreign Exchange

-Management Act, 1999 defines the procedures,

-formalities, dealings of all

-foreign exchange

-transactions in India.

-Income Tax Act, 1961provides for levy, administration, collection and recovery of Income Tax.
-Act - The goods and services Tax Act - The goods and services tax (GST) is a value-added tax levied on most goods and services sold for domestic consumption.
+Companies Act, 2013 regulates the formation, functioning and winding up of companies. - ii.
+Foreign Exchange Management Act, 1999 defines the procedures, formalities, dealings of all foreign exchange transactions in India. - iii.
+Income Tax Act, 1961provides for levy, administration, collection and recovery of Income Tax. - iv.
+Goods and Services Tax Act - The goods and services tax (GST) is a value-added tax levied on most goods and services sold for domestic consumption.
 The GST is paid by consumers, but it is remitted to the government by the businesses selling those goods and services.